zalando/spilo/docs/configuration.md

 Example: `snap-e8bdf4c1`

-### Filesystem for the data partition
+### File system for the data partition
-What filesystem to use for your PostgreSQL cluster.
+What file system to use for your PostgreSQL cluster.
 Choosing `ext4` is a safe bet.

 Example: `ext4`

 **Blog with a lot of pointers on what Filesystem to choose** [PostgreSQL performance on EXT4 and XFS](http://blog.pgaddict.com/posts/postgresql-performance-on-ext4-and-xfs)

-### Filesystem mount options
+### File system mount options
-Which mount options for the filesystem containing the data.
+Which mount options for the file system containing the data.

 Example: `noatime,nodiratime,nobarrier`